alissonsol/Archive/projects/examples/website/README.md

 - A Docker container image for a .NET C# website.
 - NGINX Ingress Controller, which will be installed using a [Helm chart](https://kubernetes.github.io/ingress-nginx/deploy/#using-helm).
 - [cert-manager](https://cert-manager.io/docs/), a certificate management controller.
-It will get a Let’s [Encrypt](https://letsencrypt.org/) certificate for the frontend website.
+It will get a Let’s [Encrypt](https://letsencrypt.org/) certificate for the frontend website, unless it if configured as `localhost` (in that case, a [`mkcert`](https://github.com/FiloSottile/mkcert) certificate is used).
 Installed using a [Helm chart](https://cert-manager.io/docs/installation/kubernetes/#installing-with-helm).

 ## Workloads